Judicial review

 The alleged acts of the accused person must be punishable by a prison sentence.

-Judicial review may be ordered as security measure, to prevent the person from commit a new offense.
-It can also be implemented to allow the investigation to proceed smoothly and for ensure the presence of the person before the judge.
+Judicial review may be ordered as security measure, to prevent the person from to commit a new offense.
+It can also be implemented to allow the investigation to proceed smoothly, avoid putting pressure on other people and for ensure the presence of the person before the judge.

 FYI

-in the event of new offenses or failure to comply with judicial supervision, the person may be placed in pretrial detention or be house arrest under electronic surveillance.
+If judicial review is not sufficient, the person may be placed in pretrial detention or be house arrest under electronic surveillance.

 The procedure for placing under judicial supervision depends on the status given to the suspect.